PeterNdiforchu/Spotify-Music-Project/README.md

 ## Project Milestone

 To make meaning progress towards my goal, I will need to set clear milestones that can keep me motivated towards my goal.
+Some of this milestones have already been met since I started this project but others have not been met because of conflicting commitments.
+Tick is for met (✅) and Cross is for not met (❌)

 I propose a tentative project timeline below: